Family planning saves lives

 UNFPA works at every level to improve access to family planning and empower individual choices , partnering with governments, NGOs, community-service organizations, faith-based organizations, youth groups and the private sector.
 With its partners, UNFPA helps to strengthen community-based and youth-friendly reproductive health services, and to provide these services during humanitarian crises.

-And through the Global Programme on Reproductive Health Commodity Security, UNFPA works with partners and governments to ensure access to a reliable supply of contraceptives, condoms, and medicines and equipment for family planning, STI prevention and maternal health services.
+And through its Global Programme on Reproductive Health Commodity Security, UNFPA works with partners and governments to ensure access to a reliable supply of contraceptives, condoms, and medicines and equipment for family planning, STI prevention and maternal health services.
 UNFPA also works to integrate family planning services into primary health care, so that women and girls are able to access information and contraceptives no matter what health facility they visit.